vtorianne/insomnia/packages/insomnia-importers/src/importers/wadl/wadl-parser/README.md

 - Option
   - MediaType

-And here are the ignored elements.
+Below are the elements ignored in their entirety.

 - Doc
 - Link